MichaelKata/-TFMR_Retracking/README.md

 ## Description

-Add a brief description of your project here.
+This repository is part of my Synthesis Project that aims to create a retracker which is fed a track file from CryoSat-2 and calculates the ground elevation measured along the track in Greenland.
+Currently it works on LRM mode, but will be expanded to include SAR mode also.

 ## Installation

-Provide instructions on how to install or set up the project (if applicable).
+No installation is needed.
+You only need to download the necessary libraries, as specified in 'libraries.py'.

 ## Usage

-Explain how to use the project or include examples.
+For usage, refer to 'Code_Documentation.pdf'

-## Contributing
+## Special Thanks

-Specify guidelines for other developers who want to contribute to the project.
+Special Thanks to my Synthesis professor for contributing and guiding me to finish the project.

 ## License

-Mention the license under which the project is released.
+This project is licensed under the GNU General Public License v2.0 (GPLv2).